How to Visit Rome & Rome Itinerary

 Piazza Navona

 Then head to our favourite square in Rome.
 It is one of the only squares in Rome that doesn’t have a road (so no cars in it!!!).
-Meaning it is quite nice to seat on a bench there and enjoy the view of the 3 magnificent fountains.
+Meaning it is quite nice to sit on a bench there and enjoy the view of the 3 magnificent fountains.

 Smaller streets